w0whitaker/dev/src/posts/not-good-enough.md

 ---
-title: "Not good enough."
+title: "I'm not good enough to make things that people will see, including me."
 teaser: "In which I grapple with the fact that I'm a little put off by the possibility of making mistakes."
 ---
-# I'm not good enough to make things that people will see, including me.

 I woke up this morning at 2:30.
 Sometimes this happens, it happened today because my CPAP mask was making lots of noise.
 Also my foot hurt some because I had some very